Andrew Benintendi Player Props: White Sox vs. Giants

 Andrew Benintendi At The Plate (2022)

-- Among qualifying hitters last season, he ranked ninth in batting average, while his on-base percentage ranked 17th and he was 94th in slugging.
+- Among the qualifying hitters in MLB action last year, he ranked ninth in batting average, 17th in on-base percentage, and 94th in slugging.

+- Benintendi got a hit in 69.0% of his 126 games last year, with more than one hit in 33.3% of those contests.

-- Benintendi picked up an RBI in 38 of 126 games last season, with multiple RBIs in 10 of them.
-He drove in three or more runs in three games.
+- Benintendi picked up an RBI in 38 games last season out of 126 (30.2%), including multiple RBIs in 7.9% of those games (10 times) and three or more RBIs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.